 Once notified of the student's allergy, a working partnership with students, parents, student's physician, school nurse and other Plano ISD personnel, as appropriate, begins the foundation for the development of an individual health plan (IHP).

 Upon receipt of signed medical plans and parental consent, the IHP is developed.
 The first to be addressed is the emergency response.
 This ensures that a team of at least three (3) principal-designated staff members, who work daily with the affected student, are trained to recognize an allergic reaction, have the rescue drugs readily available and quickly treat the student.
 This will include training of these staff members annually or more frequently as the school nurse deems necessary.

 The emergency response team in each school drills every semester to hone their response skills.
 In the case of severe life threatening allergies, the school principal will collaborate with the school nurse to send letters to other parents of the class requesting parents to voluntarily refrain from sending the allergen food in their child's belongings during school or for after-school activities, celebrations or parties.

-Depending on physical constraints within the school, the principal may designate a food-allergy friendly area or lunch table.
+Depending on physical constraints within the school, if parent request, the principal may designate a food-allergy friendly area or lunch table.